jasnow/railroader-site/source/_posts/2012-06-12-brakeman-1-dot-6-2-released.markdown

 ### Exit Code on Missing Dependencies

-Brakeman catches errors from missing dependencies in order to show a nicer error message.
+Railroader catches errors from missing dependencies in order to show a nicer error message.
 Unfortunately, it was also returning `0` on exit.
 This is undesirable behavior when chaining commands together.

 This has been changed to return a non-zero exit code.

 ### Before Filter Changes

 There were some isues with how `before_filter` was being handled.
-The logic when using `:except` was broken, causing Brakeman to treat it like `:only`.
+The logic when using `:except` was broken, causing Railroader to treat it like `:only`.

-The other issue caused Brakeman to interpret arguments such as method calls as method names.
+The other issue caused Railroader to interpret arguments such as method calls as method names.
 For example, `before_filter blah` would be treated like `before_filter :blah`.

 While dealing with this, caching of filter lookups was also added for a minor performance improvement.